 Many of our projects are available via the Novembre Lab Github Page.
 Here are some of our software projects:

-- ADMIXTURE: Software for ancestry inference developed by former UCLA PhD student David Alexander.
+Software for ancestry inference in population genetic data developed by former UCLA PhD student David Alexander.

-- ENCprime: A program that calculates a codon usage bias summary statistic, Nc’.
+A program that calculates a codon usage bias summary statistic, Nc’.
 It is based on the effective number of codons statistic Nc (or ENC) developed by Frank Wright, but improves upon it by accounting for background nucleotide composition.
-Developed by John Novembre as a PhD student.